Search Menu

 Dog Sunscreen Alternatives

 Rather than lathering sunscreen over your dog’s entire body, consider investing in protective clothing.
-Several companies make sun shirts or suits for dogs that cover large areas of their bodies, saving you the worry that your pup will lick any sunscreen off.
+Several companies make sun shirts or cooling vests for dogs that cover large areas of their bodies, saving you the worry that your pup will lick any sunscreen off.
 Dog sun suits and dog beach rash guards can offer protection against harmful UVA and UVB rays.

 Beagle dog drinking water to cool off in shade on grass hiding from summer sun .
 Summer background.
 Tired of summer heat.